 What is .NET?

 .NET is an open-source, cross-platform developer platform created by Microsoft for building diverse applications.
-It unifies .NET Framework and .NET Core into a modern, single framework supporting multiple languages such as C#, F#, and VB.NET.
+It unifies the .NET Framework and .NET Core into a modern, single framework that supports multiple languages such as C#, F#, and VB.NET.
 The Common Language Runtime (CLR) at its core manages memory, security, and code execution across Windows, macOS, and Linux.
 The platform’s extensive standard library and developer tools enable high-performance, scalable solutions for desktop, web, mobile, cloud, gaming, IoT, and AI.

 What is it used for?

-As I mentioned before, .NET is used across various application domains.
+.NET is used across various application domains.
 Developers can build web applications, desktop software, mobile apps, gaming applications, IoT solutions, and cloud services.
 Thanks to this versatility, it can power customer-facing websites, complex enterprise systems, mobile platforms, and backend APIs – all using modern languages like C# and a rich set of libraries.

 Pros of .NET